puppetlabs/puppet-docs/source/pe/2.0/install_automated.markdown

 Instead of interviewing a user to customize the installation, the installer will read your choices from the answer file and act on them immediately.

-Automated installation can greatly speed up large deployments, and is crucial when installing PE with the cloud provisioner.
+Automated installation can greatly speed up large deployments, and is crucial when [installing PE with the cloud provisioning tools](./cloudprovisioner_classifying_installing.html#installing-puppet).

 Obtaining an Answer File
 -----